 There is only 90,000 therms of the product available by the time your transaction hits the system at the displayed price of 9.1 p/therm.
 The trade will not be executed successfully because there was not sufficient quantity of the product available at the time your transaction arrived at the system.

 The quantity of the product varied from the initial quantity seen in the quotes area because another users transaction on EnronOnline reached the system before your order.
-This order specified only 10,000 thems and not the whole 100,000 therms leaving 90,000 therms at a price of 9.1 p/therm.
+This order specified only 10,000 themrs and not the whole 100,000 therms leaving 90,000 therms at a price of 9.1 p/therm.

-If you had selected the partial quantity option the above transaction would have been successfully completed.
+If you had selected the partial quantity option the above transaction would have been successfully completed for 90,000 therms.

 Acceptable Price Range